Deep Sprite-based Image Models: An Analysis: Analysis on Clustering

 We report the mean accuracy over all samples for clustering using Hungarian matching~\citep{kuhn1955hungarian} for cluster-to-class assignments.
-Details of training setup and hyperparameters are provided in~\cref{app:training}.
+To evaluate the impact of our regularization losses, we provide a sensitivity analysis in~\cref{subsubsec:hyper} over a sequential grid search for the regularization weights.
+This analysis shows that performance variance across the searched ranges is low, establishing that while $\mathcal{L}_\text{freq}$ is crucial to prevent cluster collapse, the model remains robust to minor hyperparameter variations.
+Details of the training setup and complete hyperparameter configurations are provided in~\cref{app:training}.
 Unless stated otherwise, we report the mean and standard error over 10 runs for each experiment.

-\subsubsection{Reference setting}
+\subsubsection{Reference Setting}

 We sequentially evaluate the influence of each of the key \element{} we have identified, starting from the DTI-Clustering setting~\citep{monnier2020dticlustering}, which demonstrated competitive results for clustering, and which is closest to the K-means baseline.
 Note that our notion of a sprite encompasses the notion of prototype used in DTI-Clustering.
 Then, in each section, we define a new reference setting for each of our \element{}, depending on our experimental analysis.